 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-NDAQ's Profit vs Risk Rating (34) in the Investment Banks Or Brokers industry is somewhat better than the same rating for SCHW (68).
-This means that NDAQ’s stock grew somewhat faster than SCHW’s over the last 12 months.
+NDAQ's Profit vs Risk Rating (34) in the Investment Banks Or Brokers industry is in the same range as SCHW (57).
+This means that NDAQ’s stock grew similarly to SCHW’s over the last 12 months.

 SCHW's SMR Rating (7) in the Investment Banks Or Brokers industry is somewhat better than the same rating for NDAQ (53).
 This means that SCHW’s stock grew somewhat faster than NDAQ’s over the last 12 months.